2012-01-03

 Pernicious Local Variable Initialization

-string variable = string.Empty;
+string a = "";

-if( some.condition )
+if( some_condition() )

 else